R1EHB/R-MD-LaTeX/CompilerChecks/TeX-compiler-check.md

     \end{document}

-If you are familiar with the R command line, you can create a plaintext file with the same code as above and save it with the file extension `.Rnw`, and then use `knit()` from R to compile to PDF.
+If you are familiar with the R command line, you can create a plaintext file with the same code as above, save it with the extension `.Rnw`, and then use `knit()` from R to compile to PDF.

 ## R-Markdown test

 This simple test will check that an R Markdown file will compile.
-It will also check for MikTeX if you choose PDF as the output format.
+It will also check for your TeX distribution (MikTeX if Windows OS, MacTeX if Mac OS X, TeX Live if Linux/UNIX) if you choose PDF as the output format.

 1. Start up RStudio.
 1. Go to File > New File > `R Markdown`.